Board of Directors

 Interested in becoming a regional representative for the Midwest Region?
 Contact Hilary Franklin.

-New England (Connecticut, Rhode Island, Massachusetts, Maine, New Hampshire, Vermont):
+Northeast (Connecticut, Massachusetts, Maine, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont):

 Bio coming soon